bundlecraft-io/bundlecraft/docs/ANTI-PATTERNS.md

 Implementing revocation awareness at the trust-store layer would therefore **encode support for a misuse pattern**, not a best practice.
 Revocation should be enforced by **end-entity certificate validation systems** (browsers, libraries, mTLS frameworks), not by a CA bundle build tool.

-BundleCraft’s role is to ensure that the trust anchors themselves are correct, verified, and deterministic - not to police revocation of certificates that should never have been trusted in the first place.
+BundleCraft's role is to ensure that the trust anchors themselves are correct, verified, and deterministic - not to police revocation of certificates that should never have been trusted in the first place.

 ---